The 2023 Grant Application has been closed.

-Please join us next year for the 2023 Grant Cycle.
+Please join us in July for the 2024 Grant Cycle.

 To support an independent and vital Virginia Beach volunteer rescue system.